 - Not all car insurance companies offer accident forgiveness.
 And those that do may not offer it in every state.

 - Not everyone qualifies.
 You and other drivers on the policy may need to have good driving records over the last three to five years.
+That means no at-fault accidents and no violations.

 - Accident forgiveness is not an unlimited pass.
 Some insurers such as Geico and Nationwide only allow for one "forgiveness" per policy, not per driver on the policy.
-Others such as Farmers and Travelers allow for one accident forgiveness once every three years.
+Others such as Farmers Insurance and Travelers Insurance allow for one accident forgiveness once every three years.

 - You'll usually pay extra for it.
 Some accident forgiveness insurance is an add-on that costs extra, such as forgiveness from Liberty Mutual.
 Insurers such Geico offer accident forgiveness as an upgrade you pay for and also for free if you reach a certain milestone.
-Progressive offers accident forgiveness as a perk for its Loyalty Rewards Program.
+Progressive car insurance offers accident forgiveness as a perk for its Loyalty Rewards Program.

 - The "forgiven" accident stays on your driving record.
-The "forgiveness" is only for insurance rates from your current insurer.
+The "forgiveness" is only for car insurance rates from your current insurer.
 If you're in an accident there may be a police report.
 In some cases your insurer will report accidents to the state.
-The accident will be on your motor vehicle record, which other insurance companies will see if you decide to get car insurance quotes and switch companies.
+The accident will be on your motor vehicle record, which other insurance companies will see if you decide to get price quotes and switch companies.

 Is accident forgiveness worth it?